 When applying to a Québec university, students will often be asked to specify a first, second, and third choice of program.
 This means that if your first-choice program fills up, you can still be admitted for one of your other program choices.
 If you really want to attend a specific university, it is recommended to accept the program choice offered when you are admitted, as you can often transfer to another program in a subsequent semester or year.

 You can also be strategic in your choice of programs.
 You might want to consider putting your preferred program first but adding less competitive programs as second and third choices.
-To decide what’s best, consider talking to an academic advisor at the university or availing yourself of Canadian university admission consultant services to help you make up your mind.
+To decide what’s best, consider talking to an academic advisor at the university or availing yourself of university admission consulting services to help you make up your mind.

 Admission Statistics for Universities in Québec